CSR and human rights

 Since the beginning of the project, the forest Tobelos have regularly and voluntarily interacted with project employees.
 Over the years, PT Weda Bay has succeeded in developing respectful interactions with the forest Tobelos, some of whom may live or pass through on or near the Weda Bay concession.

-A program of active engagement with the communities that have already been in contact with the modern world has been in place at PT Weda Bay Nickel for several years and sets out clear rules for all mine employees and subcontractors to interact in a respectful and culturally appropriate manner with the Tobelo community.
+A program of active engagement with the communities that have already been in contact with people living in the surrounding villages has been in place at PT Weda Bay Nickel for several years and sets out clear rules for all mine employees and subcontractors to interact in a respectful and culturally appropriate manner with the Tobelo community.

 Following the start of operations at the end of 2019, a complementary study was carried out to better assess the risks of the mine’s impact on an identified semi-nomadic group.
 The initial results of this study showed that a group of 9 people belonging to this contacted community live within the perimeter of the mining concession.
 To date, studies have not reported any data demonstrating that Tobelo forest people living in voluntary isolation would be living in or around the WBN concession.